-Enhanced Police Information Check (E-PICs) can be obtained for SSA Members via Sterling BackCheck.
+Enhanced Police Information Check (E-PICs) can be obtained for SSA Members via Sterling BackCheck and do not check for pardoned sexual offences.
 The E-PIC Consists of Two Components:

-- Criminal Record Check (CRC) A search of adult convictions held within the RCMP National Repository of Criminal Records. - Local Police Information (LPI)/ Judicial Matters Check searches of additional convictions outside of the National Repository and Judicial Matters as reported by local police jurisdictions.(such as charges, warrants for arrest, etc).
+- d Criminal Record Check (CRC) A search of adult convictions held within the RCMP National Repository of Criminal Records. - Local Police Information (LPI) Judicial Matter Check searches of additional convictions outside of the National Repository and Judicial Matters as reported by local police jurisdictions.